Payment and Financing Options for Students and their Families

 - The Yale Payment Plan, administered by the University's Office of Student Financial Services, enables students and families to pay all or a portion of the term bills in monthly installments.

-- For more information and to enroll on line, please click here and scroll down to the Yale Payment Plan section.
+- For more information and to enroll on line, please visit the YPP registration site.

 PLUS loans are availble for both undergraduate and graduate students